The 53rd Battalion at Fromelles

 William Laing’s fate, like many who fell, remains a mystery.
 ‘Known [only] unto God.’

-General Haking and Lieut.
+‘Butcher’ Haking, architect of the disaster and Lieut.
 Gen. Mckay refused a truce after the battle.
-Australian dead found near, or in the German lines were buried in mass, unmarked graves.
+Australian dead found near, or in the German lines were buried in mass graves.
+These places were noted in regimental reports but became unidentifiable as the war progressed.

 A cruel state of suspense